jsoref/chromium.src/chrome/test/media_router/telemetry/README.md

 -->

 # How to run benchmarks for media router
-1. Run the following command to find all the avaiable browsers:
+1. Run the following command to find all the available browsers:
 ./chrome/test/media_router/telemetry/run_benchmark --browser list

 2. Run the following command to get benchmarks for media router dialog latency: